VOC and ODOR filtration

 Household chemicals and your health

-Typical sources of VOCs in the interior
+Typical sources of VOCs indoors

 • Air fresheners and scented products such as perfume, shampoo, etc.